kmkr/splendid-nudibranch/content.md

 Title	Reticulate Stargazer
 Latin	Uranoscopus chinensis
 Tags	stargazer anilao 2014 philippines
-Desc	Hiding under the sand or mud, this one waits for passing fish before it jumps upwards while it creates a vacuum to suck in the prey.
-Its mouth and eyes are placed on top of the body, and compared to its total length, the eyes are quite small.
+Desc	Night dives at the Anilao pier feels like something from another world.
+The sandy bottom comes to life from all the crabs, shrimps, slugs and bottom dwellers doing their brutal routine.
+Many of these animals feed at night, and the site had become a large battlefield for the tiny creatures living there.
+The starfish were many and moving fast, climbing over animals and any obstructing ground they collided into, stopping only to devour the delicious molluscs their tube feet got attached to.
+Countless squids dancing around in the dark, moving just outside the beam of our lights while concurrently exploiting it for the ongoing hunt.
+A stargazer landed on the sand and burrowed its tapered body, exposing only its big, heavy, flat head and a vertically slanted mouth.
+The stargazer waits for passing fish before it jumps upwards while it creates a vacuum to suck in the prey

 DSC03660.jpg